The Girl With the Dragon Tattoo – Film Review

 Which bring us to the dark scenes.
 The Girl With The Dragon Tattoo is not for the faint-hearted.
 There’s a long rape scene, gruesome murder images and lots of high tension.
 While it’s all a little extreme for some tastes, it makes narrative sense and never feels like shock tactic horror-porn à la Saw, 59, or whatever.
 Fans of the book will be happy to know that their beloved franchise hasn’t been airbrushed.
 Instead, it is held up to the gel lights of cinema by multi Oscar winning scriptwriter, Steven Zaillian (American Gangster, Hannibal, Gangs of New York) and director David Fincher (Se7en, Fight Club).
 We are treated to a gritty, stylish crime thriller.

-“Tension builds up well throughout the film”
+“Tension builds up well”

 Rooney Mara (who worked with Fincher on The Social Network) seems almost unrecognisable as the eponymous tattooed Lisbeth.
 She’s a defiant anti-hero whose danger exceeds only her charm.
 A lot of the film’s tension comes from the fact that we know all too well what she – as well as the murderer – is capable.
 While the whole ‘loose cannon’ thing has been done to death, the character is well rounded and charming enough for us to care.
 Mara is excellent, as is Craig, who shrugs off Bond by mumbling and stumbling like a true journalist throughout the film.